Skip to content

 Generalised Anxiety

-Persistent worry that's hard to switch off, even when things are objectively fine.
-A constant hum of unease that colours your whole day.
+Persistent worry that's hard to switch off, even when things seem fine on paper.
+You might notice a low-level sense of dread that colours your whole day.

 Panic Attacks

-Sudden, overwhelming surges of fear with physical symptoms like a pounding heart, shortness of breath, or dizziness.
+Sudden, intense waves of fear with physical sensations like a racing heart, shortness of breath, or dizziness.
+They can feel frightening, but they are manageable with the right support.

 Social Anxiety